The more one leans towards ego, the further one is from mastery.

 By Sam Yang - Get similar updates here

-Shoshin (初心) is the concept of the beginner's mind.
+Shoshin (初心) is the beginner's mind.
 Derived from Zen Buddhism, it is the quintessential mindset for learning.
 It is openness, eagerness, and the lack of preconceptions, no matter the level of study.

 The mind is a wonderful servant, but a terrible master.
 Left to its own devices, it gets distracted and cluttered.
-To discard the clutter, one must surrender their ego and their self-identity.
-To become less than special, formless.
-Surrendering of oneself does not mean the loss of autonomy, it means being challenged to grow — growing through humility, learning through service, becoming a student and figuratively (sometimes literally) bowing to another.
+To discard the clutter, one must surrender their ego and their fixed identity and become formless.
+(In education, this is known as growth vs. fixed.)
+Surrendering of oneself does not mean the loss of autonomy, it means being challenged to grow — growing through humility, learning through service, becoming a student and figuratively (and sometimes literally) bowing to another.
 To keep the clutter (心猿 "monkey mind") at bay, one must replace it with shoshin, the devoted student.
-Removing the clutter can bring focus, yet the beginner's mind maintains it.
+Removing the clutter brings focus, but the beginner's mind maintains it.

-Becoming a student is a skill in the same way resilience is a skill.
-For leadership to be democratic, we must voluntarily allow another to lead.
-This ability to pull back is quiet strength.
-Pushing ahead to be heard when one's knowledge is lacking, is the false facade of insecurity.
-To give up one's control is frightening, but at the same time liberating — this is the duality of learning.
+Becoming a student is a skill in the same way resilience is a skill; it grows stronger the more you are challenged.
+For leadership to be democratic, one must voluntarily allow another to lead.
+This challenges one's ego, but this ability to pull back is not weakness but quiet strength, it is the same quality an award-winning actor uses in a supporting role.
+Pushing ahead to be heard when one's knowledge is lacking, or when inappropriate, is the false facade of insecurity.
+To give up one's control is frightening, but also liberating — this is the duality of learning.

 In the Mind of a Child Is Freedom

 Discipline requires humility.
 Change happens through adaption from imposed demands.
 Do not cherry-pick the learning process, yield to it.
 In the example of diet, the classical response is, "I already know what to do, I just need to do it" — this is the rejection of learning and the embracing of anti-knowledge.
-Through the service economy, there are no more students, just customers.
-Never giving up control, the priority on being right, rather than making beneficial changes.
-Then the "customer" must continuously look for a service provider who can do it the way they want, yet still create different results than what they have gotten.
+Through the service economy, there are no more students, just customers — never giving up control, the priority on being right rather than making beneficial changes.
+Then the "customer" must continuously look for a service provider who can not only do it the way they want, but still create different results than what they have gotten.
 This behavior is not exclusive to diet/ exercise; it is an observation of a greater system of thinking (or the avoidance of thinking).
-But many refined diners have learned, sometimes their experience is best when it is omakase (お任せ) or chef's choice.
+But many refined diners have learned, sometimes their experience is best when it is omakase (お任せ) "chef's choice."

-One can learn martial arts from a book, but the effectiveness of the book won't nearly be that of a good teacher.
-One's ego will sabotage their: happiness, their personal life, their educational life, their financial life, their professional life, their spiritual life, and the legacy they leave behind.
-It's not rational, it doesn't care about the best outcome or the most return on time and energy.
+One can learn martial arts from a book, but the effectiveness of the book won't nearly be that of a good teacher's.
+One's ego will sabotage one's happiness, one's personal life, one's educational life, one's financial life, one's professional life, one's spiritual life, and the legacy one leaves behind.
+It's not rational, it doesn't care about the best outcome or the most return for time and energy.
 Ego and mastery exist on opposite ends of the same continuum.
 The more one leans towards ego, the further one is from mastery.

 The Value of a Teacher

-How many relationships exist on a hollow level?
-The bond with a teacher cannot exist on this level, there must be a greater benefit since it is not a requirement for existence.
+How many of our relationships exist on a hollow level?
+But a teacher's bond cannot be hollow, since it is not a necessity for work or living, there must be a greater benefit.
 Teachers tell us the things we do not want to hear.
-When we write a story or draw a picture and give it to a friend, asking what they think, we are unconsciously asking for approval and compliment.
-When we give this same work to a teacher, they will tell us how to improve it.
+When we write a story or draw a picture and give it to friends, asking what they think, we are unconsciously asking for approval and compliment.
+When we give this same work to teachers, they will tell us how to improve it.
 Initially, this can create an adversarial relationship if we do not put into context what we are trying to get out of this exchange.
 Teachers are not our enablers or accomplices, they promise us objectivity (a valuable tool for improvement).
 They are not our therapist, quite the opposite; they talk, we listen.
 They aren't afraid of losing our friendship because they are not our friends — it's a collaboration.
 The teacher's ability to shape and influence is what makes them so invaluable.
+Teachers encourage and sadly we have forgotten what that means, to push into courage.
+That's the beauty of the teacher-student bond.

-An authentic teacher (beyond just the scope of a classroom setting) will not try to teach arbitrarily, we must solicit them for their knowledge.
+Authentic teachers (beyond just the scope of classrooms) will not teach arbitrarily, it is up to us to solicit them for their knowledge.
 When looking within ourselves, how frequently do we try to teach others or offer advice without permission?
 Attempting to influence others when they do not wish to be controlled is not just a struggle, it is also a violation.
 Asking for help, the consent, makes all the difference — but once you ask, give in and listen.

 The only words many Asian masters learn in English is, "Shut the mouth."
 It may be the only words they need.
 Close your mouth and open your heart.
 It is a universal idea.

 We need teachers but if we believe they owe us something, why would they help us?
-They too are autonomous sentient beings with lives of their own.
+They are autonomous, sentient beings with lives of their own, just like us.
 They do not need us, yet we often need them.
 When one calls strangers in positions of power and ask for favors, few will say yes.
-When you build a relationship first, show them you value their time, that you merely want to learn and are seeking their expertise; more will say yes than you think.
-Trying to extract what you want without consideration for the other is the very nature of using someone.
-It is sheer arrogance and a bridge will be burned for a lifetime.
+When you build a relationship first, show them you value their time, that you only want to learn and are seeking their expertise, more will say yes than you think.
+Trying to extract what you want without consideration for others makes you a user of people, and that arrogance will be burn bridges for a lifetime.

 Play the Student